-Until recently, Italian laws didn't have any specific legislation on identity fraud.
+Until recently, Italian law didn't have any specific legislation on identity theft.
 The crime was punishable pursuant to Article 494 of the Criminal Code relating to "Impersonation", that is the action made by those who steal or use someone's identity for personal benefit and/or to cause damage.
-Yet this rule did not do proper justice to those victims of digital identity theft.
-It was, therefore, necessary to fill this gap in the law with new Italian laws.

-- The victim may not be aware of the identity theft until he/she suffers the consequences.
+The first and most important, is that the victim is not aware of the identity theft until he/she suffers the consequences.

-- The subtraction must necessarily involve a real identity, of a natural or legal person.
+The second is that, as a condition of the crime itself, the subtraction must necessarily involve a real identity, of a natural or legal person.
 But it is the increasingly widespread use of nicknames, especially on social networks, that makes it particularly difficult to attribute the crime to a certain person.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.